TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/using-oas-definitions/import-an-oas-api.md

 #### Check your OAS API definition

-Go to the `/apps` folder of your Tyk Gateway installation (by default in `/var/tyk-gateway`),and check the newly created Tyk OAS API Definition.
+Go to the `/apps` folder of your Tyk Gateway installation (by default in `/var/tyk-gateway`) and check the newly created Tyk OAS API Definition.

 You’ll see that Tyk has populated the `middleware` section within the `x-tyk-api-gateway` section, configuring the `operations` section to enable the `validateRequest` middleware for each endpoint in the `operationId` list in the OpenAPI Document that you provided.